How many miles of road would you guess crisscross this little island of ours? 100,000? 200,000?

 ETA cycle insurance

 ETA cycle insurance offers a sympathetic policy on the storage of bicycles.
 For example, as long as a shed door is locked, the bicycles stored within do not require any further security.
 In addition, the policy covers stolen quick-release components and for added peace of mind, claims are handled in-house.
 Furthermore, bikes are never devalued, no matter their age.
-Hardly surprising that The Good Shopping Guide voted us Britain’s most ethical insurance company 2016.
+Hardly surprising that The Good Shopping Guide voted us Britain’s most ethical provider.